-Experienced in project management in heritage, working with different stakeholders (government, NGO’s, businesses, academia and local communities).
+Experienced in project management in heritage; working with different stakeholders (government, NGO’s, businesses, academia and local communities).
 Eager to demonstrate how heritage can contribute to cultural, social, economic and environmental challenges.

-Mara studied Archaeology and Prehistory in Amsterdam (VU, 1996-2001) and Melbourne (University of Melbourne, 2000).
+Mara studied Archaeology in Amsterdam (VU, 1996-2001) and Melbourne (University of Melbourne, 2000).
 After finishing her Masters she worked as a cultural tour guide in Italy, focusing on (pre) Roman history.
 In 2005 Mara started working for the Netherlands Cultural Heritage Agency (RCE) as an Archaeological Information Specialist.
-Her interest in international heritage management increased and she did a traineeship at the Centre for International Heritage Activities (CIE), primarily dealing with archaeological heritage management in the Caribbean.
+Her interest in international heritage management increased and she did a traineeship at the Centre for International Heritage Activities (CIE), primarily dealing with archaeological heritage management in the Dutch Caribbean.

 Mara works as Managing Director for the Centre for Global Heritage and Development from January 2014 onwards.

 Mara is also trained in Heritage Impact Assessment, is a member of the Destination & Industry Conference Board of HTHIC, member of the ICOMOS NL Shared Heritage focusgroup and expert member of IFLA on digital unification.